 If the stone shows indications of heat treatment, the report would mention: “indications of heating”.

-In cases where a treatment cannot be conclusively detected, the following would be stated on the report: “The colour of ‘Paraiba tourmaline’ may be improved or changed by a treatment.
-It is currently not possible to determine if the described ‘Paraiba tourmaline’ has been treated or not.
+In cases where a treatment cannot be conclusively detected, the following would be stated on the report: “The colour of ‘Paraiba tourmaline’ may be improved or changed by a heat treatment.
+It is currently not possible to determine if the described ‘Paraiba tourmaline’ has been heated or not.
 The colour is however considered stable.”

 In case a fissure filler (e.g. oil or artificial resin) is detected this would be mentioned in the comments section of the report and would be quantified (minor, moderate, significant).
 If an insignificant amount of filler (e.g. oil, artificial resin) is present in a stone, this is not mentioned on an SSEF report.
 This is in line with international LMHC guidelines.

 Origin determination is an expert opinion.
 At SSEF origin determination relies on the analysis of microscopic features, trace element concentrations, and spectroscopic data of a coloured gemstone.
 The measured data pertaining to a specific client stone is then compared with our extensive reference collection and database of coloured gemstones of known origin, and scientific gemmological literature.